 - Return any remaining tablets to the pharmacist if your treatment is stopped.

 CMF chemotherapy can be given in different ways as described below.
 Your doctor or nurse will explain which one you will have.

-On the first day of your treatment, you'll be given injections of methotrexate and 5FU as described above.
-You'll also start taking cyclophosphamide tablets.
+On the first day of your treatment, you will be given injections of methotrexate and 5FU as described above.
+You will also start taking cyclophosphamide tablets.
 You will take the tablets for two weeks.
 One week after the start of the treatment (day eight), you'll be given methotrexate and 5FU again.
 When you finish your cyclophosphamide tablets, you'll have a rest period with no chemotherapy for two weeks.
 This completes a cycle of your chemotherapy.
 The cycle lasts four weeks in total.